L-Gante: Bzrp Music Sessions, Vol. 38

-"L-Gante: Bzrp Music Sessions, Vol. 38" is a song by Argentine record producer Bizarrap and Argentine singer L-Gante.
-It was released on March 10, 2021 through Dale Play Records.
+"L-Gante: Bzrp Music Sessions, Vol. 38" is a song by Argentine record producer Bizarrap and Argentine rapper L-Gante.
+It was released on March 10, 2021, through Dale Play Records.
 The song has more than 80 million streams on Spotify.
 The song reached number 1 on the Billboard Argentina Hot 100 being the first Bzrp Music Sessions to reach the top.

 Background

 The session was announced by Bizarrap through a small trailer published on the producer's networks, in the video Bizarrap can be shown as a hotel worker, when he receives a letter and goes up in the elevator to the hotel rooms, in which You can show some previous Music Sessions until you reach the indicated room and the one that will open the door is L-Gante, thus confirming the Music Sessions of him.

 L-Gante is an artist who is characterized by making Cumbias with a more modern sound either with trap or reggaeton, that characteristic sound is called Cumbia 420, something that lately sounds a lot in Argentina.
 The music video has more than 150 million views on YouTube.